OlehK25/todoo/README.md

 # 📃 Todo List Web Application

-A basic project that allows you to manage and plan your day, saving all tasks in a convenient service.
+The basic Todo project that allows you to manage and plan your day, saving all tasks in a convenient service.
  > Visit the live app [here](https://todoo-kohl.vercel.app/)

 ## 🗒️ Implementation\Technology Stack